 Line ordering optimization (Sect.
-3): In its second stage, LOOM computes an ordering of L(e) for each $e \in E$ .
+3): In its second stage, LOOM computes an ordering of L(e) for each $e \in E$.
 This ordering determines where line crossings and separations occur, and is hence critical for the final map appearance.
 Previous research referred to the problem of minimizing crossings as the metro-line crossing minimization problem (MLCM), see Sect 1.3.
-We call a strongly related problem the metro-line node crossing minimization problem (MLNCM) with an optional line separation penalty (MLNCM-S) and formulate a concise Integer Linear Program (ILP) to solve it.
+We formulate two strongly related problems: the metro-line node crossing minimization problem (MLNCM), and a variant with a line separation penalty (MLNCM-S).
+We formulate a concise Integer Linear Program (ILP) to solve instances of these problems.

 Rendering (Sect.
 5): In its third stage, LOOM draws the transit map based on the line graph from stage 1 and the ordering from stage 2.
 Each station node v is drawn as a polygon, where each side of the polygon corresponds to exactly one incident edge of v.
 We call this side the node front of that edge at that node.
-The node front for an edge e has |L(e)| so-called ports (Fig. 3).
+The node front for an edge e has |L(e)| so-called ports (Fig. 4).
 Drawing the map then amounts to connecting the ports (according to the ordering computed in stage 2) and drawing the station polygons.
-Figure 2, right, shows a rendered transit map after layout optimization.
+Fig. 2, right shows a rendered transit map after layout optimization.